QUESTIONS ABOUT STUDYING AT TWU?

 Yes!
 We accept U.S. Running Start credits both as an AA or AS degree, and individual courses (if you do not plan on completing the full degree).
-We still require SAT or ACT scores from Running Start students.

 You will be considered a ‘Freshman Transfer’ student which means you are still considered a new student in regards to financial aid, not a transfer student.

 Is there any campus employment for U.S. students?

 With a study permit and a demonstrated need for financial aid, students are able to work on campus.
 The study permit also allows full-time students to work off-campus, part-time during the school year (max.
 20 hours per week) and full-time during summer and breaks.